broccolini/designertocoder.github.com/_posts/2011-02-07-graduated-with-a-major-in-startups.markdown

 either... again, the majority of students might not be as interested in such a curriculum.

-That said, I think there *are* students would would eat it up.
+That said, I think there *are* students that would eat it up.
 And fostering that is good for *all* of us.
 Better students create better startups create better industries.